Braasileiro/PDRPC/README.md

 By default, information is being displayed in English.
 In the future I plan to add a way to configure the locale (English or Japanese) and display the current difficulty of the song.

+**Please make sure your Discord is open before the game.
+If you open Discord after the game, you will have to restart the game for the Discord status to work.**

 # Installation
 1. Install [Visual C++ Runtime 2015+ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) if you don't have already installed.
 2. Install [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
 If you have a minimally updated Windows 10 or higher, you will probably already have this installed by default.
 Install only if necessary.